sourcebits-robertbiggs/ChocolateChip-UI-Book/14-Fragranz App.markdown

 app.available_fragrances = soma.template.create($('#available_fragrances')[0]);
 ```

-With the templates now instantiated, we can define mediators that will listen for the events broadcast by the user when making a genre choice.
-These two mediators list for their respective broadcasts and respond appropriately, binding the correct data to each template and then rendering it.
+With the templates now instantiated, we can define mediators that will listen for the events broadcast by the user when making a genre choice and respond appropriately, binding the correct data to each template and then rendering it.
 When we subscribe to a topic, the callback gets two values: the topic and any data broadcast with it.

 ```
 //==========================================